-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Budget Management, Project Management, Operations Management, and Grant Management are correlated to pay that is above average, with boosts between 6 percent and 10 percent.
-Skills that are correlated to lower pay, on the other hand, include Office Administration, Customer Relationship Management, and Fundraising.
-Most people skilled in Administration are similarly competent in Event Planning.
+Survey results imply that Assistant Directors of Non-Profit Organizations deploy a deep pool of skills on the job.
+Most notably, skills in Event Management, Project Management, Budget Management, and Operations Management are correlated to pay that is above average, with boosts between 10 percent and 12 percent.
+Skills that are correlated to lower pay, on the other hand, include Office Administration, Fundraising, and Customer Relationship Management.
+Those familiar with Administration also tend to know Event Planning.

 Pay by Experience Level for Assistant Director, Non-Profit Organization